Feature #1597

 .

-#27 Updated by Mayer Michael almost 9 years ago
+#27 Updated by Mayer Michael about 9 years ago

 I have realised that I forgot to store the filename in the load